Green Myrtle Essential Oil

 - Blends well with: Angelica Root, Cajeput, Cistus, Douglas Fir, Eucalyptus citriodora, Eucalyptus. globulus, Eucalyptus radiata, Elemi, Frankincense, Frankincense Frereana, Hyssop ct 1,8 cineole, Lemon myrtle, Manuka, Niaouli, Ravintsara, Rosemary ct cineole, Saro, and Thyme ct linalool.

-- According to Tisserand & Young: Avoid oral use when with individuals on diabetes medication.
+- According to Tisserand & Young: Avoid oral use for individuals on diabetes medication.

 - Tisserand & Young recommend a maximum dermal limit of 1.9%.
 IFRA recommends 0.04%.